nucypher/nucypher/docs/source/architecture/staking_contracts.rst

 Development
 -----------

-To minimize development efforts, developers can use the ``AbstractStakingContract`` smart contract API.
-``AbstractStakingContract`` accesses Main Contracts' addresses through :doc:`StakingInterface </contracts_api/staking/StakingInterface>` and :doc:`StakingInterfaceRouter </contracts_api/staking/StakingInterfaceRouter>`, so that developers do not need to access the Main contracts directly or be concerned about upgraded or incompatible ABIs, and can concentrate on the core logic of their staking contract.
+To minimize development efforts, developers can use the :doc:`AbstractStakingContract </contracts_api/staking/AbstractStakingContract>` smart contract API.
+It accesses Main Contracts through :doc:`StakingInterface </contracts_api/staking/StakingInterface>` and :doc:`StakingInterfaceRouter </contracts_api/staking/StakingInterfaceRouter>` so that developers do not need to access the Main contracts directly or be concerned about upgraded or incompatible ABIs; instead, they can concentrate on the core logic of their staking contract.

-This feature makes it possible for the developer's staking smart contract to not need to be upgradeable.
-The benefit of the contract not being upgradeable is that it reassures users that once the contract is deployed, it cannot be modified.
+This feature makes it possible for the developer's staking smart contract to not be upgradeable.
+The benefit of a non-upgradeable contract is that it reassures users that once the contract is deployed, it cannot be modified.